USCbiostats/fmcmc/README.md

   - <https://cran.r-project.org/web/packages/elhmc/elhmc.pdf>

-# Contributing to `amcmc`
+# Contributing to `fmcmc`

-Please note that the ‘amcmc’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the ‘fmcmc’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.